Memory Center Patient and Caregiver Support

 One-on-one Support for Dementia Patients and Families

-Families and patients aren’t on their own.
-Stephanie Freeman, MSSW, program coordinator; and Christopher Hurley, LCSW, social worker, specialize in connecting dementia patients, families and caregivers to resources within Norton Healthcare or elsewhere in the community.
-These Norton Neuroscience Institute Memory Center staff members help with a full range of patients’ challenges, including disability and progressing to the next level of care.
+Families and patients aren’t on their own when it comes to living with memory loss.
+The comprehensive team at the Memory Center includes a program coordinator, social worker, and pharmacist who specialize in connecting dementia patients, families and caregivers to resources within Norton Healthcare or elsewhere in the community.
+These Norton Neuroscience Institute Memory Center staff members help with a full range of patients’ challenges, including prescription guidance, community resources and progressing to the next level of care, including home care and memory care facilities.

-The Norton Neuroscience Institute Resource Center offers our patients the opportunity to consult with a disability specialist at least twice a month.
+Norton Neuroscience Institute Resource Centers offer our patients the opportunity to consult with a disability specialist at least twice a month at no additional cost.

 Stephanie Freeman, MSSW